LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

    In Lasso, most objects will be treated as "true", but the following objects and values will be treated as "false": the ``integer`` "0", the ``decimal`` "0.0", and the types ``null`` and ``void``.
-An empty ``string`` also evaluates to "false", but this functionality is deprecated — change your code to call ``string->size`` to check for empty strings.
+An empty ``string`` also evaluates to "false", but this functionality is deprecated; change your code to call `string->size` to check for empty strings.
 All other objects and values are assumed to be "true".